-Differences wide in UAW talks with GM, strike more likely
+Auto workers union sets stage for possible strike against GM

 The letters are designed to turn up the pressure on GM negotiators as the contract expiration deadline approaches at 11:59 p.m.
 Saturday.

-"While we are fighting for better wages, affordable quality health care, and job security, GM refuses to put hard working Americans ahead of their record profits of $35 billion in North America over the last three years," union vice president Terry Dittes said in a statement.
-"We are united in our efforts to get an agreement our members and their families deserve."
+"While we are fighting for better wages, affordable quality health care, and job security, GM refuses to put hard working Americans ahead of their record profits," union Vice President Terry Dittes said in a statement Saturday night.

+Kristin Dziczek, vice president of the Center for Automotive Research, an industry think tank, said the union could strike GM after the contract expires.
+"If they're not extending the agreement, then that would leave them open to strike," she said.

 But GM, in a statement Saturday night, still held out hope for an agreement, saying it continues to work on solutions to difficult challenges.